oscar-anderson/social-group-network-analysis/README.md

 ## Project Overview

-This project focuses on the analysis of a social network dataset to gain insights into the relationships and dynamics within the network.
-The dataset includes information about individuals (nodes) and their relationships (edges), along with details such as relationship types and strength.
+This project focuses on the analysis of a social network dataset to gain insights into the relationships and dynamics within my own personal social group.
+The dataset includes information about members of the group (nodes) and their relationships (edges), along with details such as relationship types and strength.

 ### Dataset